 While we expect to have adequate capital to fund our operations through this process, our future capital requirements and the period during which we expect to complete this strategic process may vary significantly from what we expect, and we may have to seek an alternate resolution to the process.
+If a strategic transaction is not consummated and/or if product development is resumed, we will require substantial additional funding to support our continuing operations.
 In addition, even if we are successful in completing a strategic transaction, we may still need to raise additional funds for any research and development or clinical programs we may choose to pursue in the future.
 Because the length of time and activities associated with successful research and development of our product candidates is highly uncertain, and because we have paused further development of our programs while we pursue strategic alternatives, we are unable to estimate the actual funds we will require for development and any marketing and commercialization activities for any product candidates that ultimately may be approved for sale.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- our ability to complete a strategic transaction in a timely manner and on acceptable terms; - the timing, cost and progress of research and preclinical, and clinical development activities; - the number and scope of development, preclinical and clinical programs we decide to pursue; - the terms of any collaborations and/or research and development agreements we may enter into, which may impact the cost, timing and development plans of one or more of our product candidate programs; - the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the costs of manufacturing our product candidates by third parties;
+- our ability to complete a strategic transaction in a timely manner and on acceptable terms; - the timing, cost and progress of research and preclinical, and clinical development activities; - the number and scope of development, preclinical and clinical programs we decide to pursue; - the terms of any collaborations and/or research and development agreements we may enter into, which may impact the cost, timing and development plans of one or more of our product candidate programs;

-- the cost of regulatory requirements, regulatory submissions and timing of regulatory approvals; - the potential delays in our preclinical studies, our development programs and our ongoing and planned clinical trial activities due to the effects of global events, including macroeconomic conditions and continued supply chain disruptions; - the impact of inflationary pressures on salaries and wages, and costs of goods and transportation expenses, among other things; - the cost of commercialization activities if any future product candidates are approved for sale, including marketing, sales and distribution costs; and - our efforts to enhance operational systems and hire personnel to support development of any future product candidates.
+- the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the costs of manufacturing our product candidates by third parties; - the cost of regulatory requirements, regulatory submissions and timing of regulatory approvals; - the potential delays in our preclinical studies, our development programs and our ongoing and planned clinical trial activities due to the effects of global events, including macroeconomic conditions and continued supply chain disruptions; - the impact of inflationary pressures on salaries and wages, and costs of goods and transportation expenses, among other things; - the cost of commercialization activities if any future product candidates are approved for sale, including marketing, sales and distribution costs; and - · our efforts to enhance operational systems and hire personnel to support development of any future product candidates.